Perfect colorings of the infinite square grid: coverings and twin colors: Introduction

-This work is devoted to the problem of classification of perfect colorings of the infinite square grid $G(\ZZ^2)$.
+This work is focused on the problem of classification of perfect colorings of the infinite square grid $G(\ZZ^2)$.
 We classify an important subcase of perfect colorings when there are no two nodes of the same color at distance one or two from each other.
 Separately, we characterize bipartite perfect colorings in the case when two colors can be merged keeping the perfectness of the coloring.

+Perfect colorings (equivalent concepts are equitable partitions, regular partitions, partition designs) of graphs are usually considered as objects of algebraic combinatorics, see, e.g.,~\cite[9.3]{GoRo}, because of their connection with the eigenspaces of graphs, which determine many of their properties.
+While perfect colorings can be considered for any graph or even multigraph, the most natural classes of graphs to study from this point of view are distance-regular graphs~\cite{Brouwer} and vertex-transitive graphs.
+Perfect colorings of vertex-transitive infinite grids can be considered as combinatorial analogs of crystals.